-been so long sometimes I forgot the color of your hair
+been so long sometimes I forget the color of your hair

 miss the way you meandered through our home